Cabinet of Egypt

 The Cabinet of Egypt (مجلس وزراء مصر) is the chief executive body of the Arab Republic of Egypt.
 It consists of the prime minister and the cabinet ministers.
 The government has a leading role in shaping the agenda of the houses of Parliament.
 It may propose laws to Parliament, as well as amendments during parliamentary meetings.
 It may make use of some procedures to speed up parliamentary deliberations.
 The government is responsible only to Parliament, specifically the House of Representatives of Egypt.

 The House of Representatives may pass a motion of censure, forcing the resignation of the cabinet.
 Ministers have to answer questions from Members of Parliament, both written and oral; this is known as Inquiries to the Government Requests for information (Talebat Alihata).

 In addition, ministers attend meetings of the two houses of Parliament when laws pertaining to their areas of responsibility are being discussed.

 The details of the cabinet's organisation are set down in articles 153 to 160 of the constitution.
 Article 155 states that the members of the cabinet have to be sworn in when taking office.

-Functions

-The Cabinet shall exercise in particularly the following functions:
+21st century